Banuba offers a unique partnership opportunity for up to 10 app developers across the world to create AR-enabled products.

 - Augmentation of raw output with classic algorithms for computer vision and signal filtration – lightweight post processing (deletion of small contours, precise definition of borders, additional image recognition etc.).

-- Post-processing, including mating, filters and removal of small artefacts
+- Post-processing, including mating, filters and removal of small artifacts

 - Portrait mode and bokeh effect